rubensworks/article-privacy-decentralized/content/introduction.md

 followed by the introduction of our framework in [](#framework).
 Next, we evaluate our framework using an attacker model in [](#evaluation), and we conclude in [](#conclusions).

+*[social problems]: such as..? add reference
+*[This has brought various problems,]: This gave rise to..?
+*[to allow encoding of AMFs]: AMFs aren't introduced/defined yet *[and need to ask for permission to access their data.]: whose data? the application's or people's data?